Your Inner Voice Can Control Your Life: Become Positive

 Your Inner Voice Crushes Confidence

-A side effect of listening to the self-critical voice in my head was a crushing blow to my self-confidence, self-value, self-loyalty and self-love.
+A side effect of listening to the self-talk was a crushing blow to my self-confidence, self-value, self-loyalty and self-love.
 I blamed myself for what happened even though it was not my fault.
 I felt disconnected from my core self, and I regularly shamed myself.
 The more I listened, the more I hated me.
 My emotional suffering increased as I allowed my critical inner voice to gain more power.
 My inner voice also influenced all my thoughts, emotions, and behaviors.
-My self-talk also governed how I reacted toward others who I loved and interacted.
+My self-talk also governed how I reacted toward others who I loved and interacted with.

 18 Signs your self talk is in charge of you

-Your inner self-voice is in charge when it says:
+Your self-talk is in charge when it says:

 You caused it